johko/computer-vision-course/README.md

 - If you have any images, videos and more in your PRs, please store them in [this Hugging Face repository](https://huggingface.co/datasets/hf-vision/course-assets) to keep this repository lightweight.
 You can ask for an access to the organization if you aren't a part of it yet.
 The steps to do so are below 👇
 1. Request to join the https://huggingface.co/hf-vision organization.
 2. Upload an image to https://huggingface.co/datasets/hf-vision/course-assets, e.g. via the web UI.
-3. Get the URL (e.g. https://huggingface.co/datasets/huggingface-course/audio-course-images/blob/main/all_models.png) right click to "Download" button and copy the link.
+3. Get the URL (e.g. if there's blob in the link replace with resolve https://huggingface.co/datasets/huggingface-course/audio-course-images/resolve/main/all_models.png) right click to "Download" button and copy the link.
 4. Use that in standard markdown like ![image](link-to-image)

 ### Notebooks